by Carolyn Thomas ♥ @HeartSisters

 4. Rosenfeld, A et al. “Understanding Treatment-Seeking Delay in Women with Acute Myocardial Infarction: Descriptions of Decision-Making Patterns”.
 Am J Crit Care July 2005 vol. 14 no. 4 285-293

 I wrote more about addressing cardiac risk factors in my book A Woman’s Guide to Living with Heart Disease (Johns Hopkins University Press).
-You can ask for this book at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from Johns Hopkins University Press.
-Save 20% by ordering this book directly from Johns Hopkins University Press, using the code HTWN
+You can ask for this book at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or save 30% by ordering this book directly from Johns Hopkins University Press, using their code HTWN

 Q: If you’re a heart patient, what do you think was YOUR most significant cardiac risk factor?

 -Learn more about which cardiac risk factors may make you more likely to have heart disease

 –What prevents heart disease “better than any drug”?